History of Mangalorean Catholics: Migrations from Goa

-The Sultan of Bijapur attacked Goa in 1571.
-The Bijapur sultans were especially known for their loathing of Christianity.
-Fearing persecution, many Catholics from Goa migrated to South Canara.
-This migration is referred as the "Second Wave of Migration".
 The Milagres Church, one of the oldest churches in South Canara, was built in 1680 by Bishop Thomas de Castro, a Goan Catholic theatine priest who was appointed by Pope Clement X as the Vicar Apostolic of Canara.
-The arrival of the English East India company and the Dutch East India company halted the activity of the Portuguese and gradually the Portuguese were unable to send the required number of missionaries to Mangalore.
-The attacks of the Maratha Empire on Goa, during the mid 17th century, was also a cause of migration.
+The arrival of the English East India Company and the Dutch East India Company halted the activity of the Portuguese and gradually the Portuguese were unable to send the required number of missionaries to Mangalore.
+The attacks of the Mahratta Confederacy on Goa, during the mid 17th century, was also a cause of migration.
 In 1664, Shivaji, the founder of the Maratha empire, attacked Kudal, a town north of Goa, and began his campaign for Goa.
-After Shivaji's death on 3 April 1680, his son Sambhaji ascended to the throne.
+After Shivaji's death on 3 April 1680, his son Sambhaji wrested control of the Confederacy.
 The onslaught of Sambhaji, along the northern parts of Goa drove many Christians from their hometowns and villages, most of them migrated to South Canara.
 This migration is referred as the "Third Wave of Migration".
 From the Salcette area of Goa, according to one estimate, emigrations were around at the rate of 2,000 annually.
 From the Bardes area of Goa, Jesuit priests estimated that 12,000 Christians emigrated from Goa between 1710 and 1712, most of them going southward.
 A Portuguese era annul of 1747 presently in the Panjim archives recorded that around 5,000 Christians fled from the Bardes and Tiswadi areas of Goa during the invasion of the Mahrattas and Peshva Brahmins.
 It was estimated that during the Maratha raids on Goa, about 60,000 Christians migrated to South Canara.
 The migration slowed during the Moghul-Mahratta War in Konkan, because it kept Sambhaji busy, and some 10,000 Christians returned to Goa.
 According to Alan Machado Prabhu, the Mangalorean Catholics numbered about 58,000 by 1765.